He was a very ugly old man

 |The Old Man

 He was a very ugly old man; shrunken and wrinkled, almost blind and with no teeth.
 He was too weak to climb stairs, or travel from one room to the next without help and there were only a few wisps of white hair left to cover a mottled pink scalp.
-No one really knew how old he was, but Jim's father said he'd been called Old Ben even when he was a boy.
+No one really knew how old he was.
 He was the oldest person in the castle, maybe the oldest person in all the world.
 He had lost both his sons to the war, and his daughters had long ago married and moved away and then died.
 Most his time was spent roaming the countryside, searching, but Old Ben kept returning, teaching the King's children and telling them all the old stories.

 There to meet him upon his return was James Ebbard Howl, all of fourteen years of age, and the young heir to the throne.